A charge monomial basis of the Garsia-Procesi ring: Properties of catabolizability type

+We replace $(c,d)$ with $(a',b')$.
+Now, any entry between $(c,d)$ and $(g,h)$ (which correspond to the boxes colored yellow), must also be larger than $(a,b)$, so we can keep inserting until we have replaced $(g,h)$.
+This gives us the following configuration:

+The next step is to insert $(g,h)$ into row $(r+1)$: we can see that this is exactly the second case we considered.
+Thus, from the argument above, we know the insertion process will continue until we reach $(p,q)$ and the claim holds.

-The second statement follows from the same argument: if such $(x,y)$ does not exist, then $(p,q)$ does not exist.
+(2) The same argument holds: if such $(x,y)$ does not exist, then $(p,q)$ does not exist.
 Thus the two cases we consider are $(a',b')\preceq (g,h)$ and $(g,h) \preceq (a',b')$, which correspond to the first two cases in the previous argument.
-We can keep inserting into row 3 until we add a box at the end of row 3, which we know we can do since row 2 of $T\leftarrow_2 (a,b)$ is one longer than row 2 of $T$. \end{proof}
+We can keep inserting into row $(r+1)$ until we add a box at the end of row $(r+1)$, which we know we can do since row $r$ of $T\leftarrow_r (a,b)$ is one longer than row $r$ of $T$. \end{proof}